 Eat Smaller Portions

 Overfilling your stomach can result in heartburn simply from the mechanism of upward pressure from the excess food.
-This is also why later-stage pregnancy and obesity can result in heartburn symptoms.
+Later-stage pregnancy and obesity can result in heartburn symptoms from the extra pressure on the stomach.
 Think Hara Hachi Bu (eat until only 80% full).

 Avoid Trigger Foods